kinsta/hello-world-laravel/README.md

 Laravel is a regular PHP-based application, so during the deployment process Kinsta will automatically install dependencies defined in your `composer.json` file.

 ## Environment Variables
 Note that Laravel requires the `APP_KEY` environment variable to be set.
-If this key is not set you will se an error 500 page served by Laravel.
+If this key is not set you will see an error 500 page served by Laravel.
 You can generate an app key yourself locally, or you can use this [online Laravel key generator](https://generate-random.org/laravel-key-generator).
 Once you have a key you can add it as an environment variable in the Settings section of your app.

 ## Web Server Setup
 The default web process will be `heroku-php-apache2`.
 In this example we've created an `.htaccess` file that reroutes all requests to `public/index.php` for Laravel.
 If you'd like to change this command you can go to the Processes section in MyKinsta for your application.
 You could use: